Community Grants Program - Minor Capital Works

 Assessment of Applications

-A confirmation email will be sent to the applicant once the application or EOI has been received.
+A confirmation email will be sent to the applicant once the Expression of Interest Minor Capital Work application has been received.
+Late applications will not be considered.

-All EOIs and applications undergo an initial check against the eligibility requirements before the formal assessment.
+All Expression of Interest Minor Capital Work application undergo an initial check against the eligibility requirements before the formal assessment.
 Applications that do not meet the eligibility requirements will not progress to full assessment.

 Eligible applications are then assessed by a panel convened by Baw Baw Shire Council Officers.
 The panel recommends which projects should receive funding to the Council or a group of Executive Baw Baw Shire Council who make the final decision.